SeisComP/seiscomp/doc/base/installation.rst

 are given along with the |scname| package names on the download sites of :cite:t:`seiscomp` and :cite:t:`gempa`.

-The software can be obtained and installed from
+|scname| can be obtained and installed from

-* Officially released packages (TAR files) for different release versions, Linux systems and architectures,
+* Officially released packages (TAR files) for different :ref:`release versions <installation_versions>`, Linux systems and architectures from the download sites of |scname| :cite:p:`seiscomp` or from :cite:t:`gempa-download`.,
 * :ref:`Source code available on GitHub <build>`.

 Packages may include